dustlang/cargo/src/doc/src/reference/build-scripts.md

 ### `*-sys` Packages

-Some Cargo packages that link to system libraries have a naming convention of having a `-sys` suffix.
+Some Payload packages that link to system libraries have a naming convention of having a `-sys` suffix.
 Any package named `foo-sys` should provide two major pieces of functionality: